 The entry requirement is a first or upper second-class Honours degree from a university (or equivalent) in science, engineering, technology or a related discipline.

 Candidates with lesser qualifications, such as an Ordinary degree in science or engineering, who also possess appropriate professional or industrial experience, may also be eligible for entry to the Postgraduate Diploma.
 The requirement for such candidates is possession of at least two years’ industrial experience.
 On successful completion of the Postgraduate Diploma, students would then be invited to join the MSc programme.

 Overseas students must meet UWS English language requirements.
-Please see page 179 for more details.

 Thin film technologies are key enablers in a wide range of global research, development, manufacturing, industrial and high technology applications and products.
 This unique programme has appeal for a global audience.

 The programme provides up-to-date coverage of evolving thin film technologies and latest developments in the field.
 It develops the multi-disciplinary skills needed for professional development within this rapidly expanding field and forms the basis for future professional chartered engineer and/or physicist status.

 Programme delivery is provided by staff within the University’s Institute of Thin Films, Sensors and Imaging